-As so many of us have shifted our professional communications online, we’re going to suggest 3 ways to make video conferencing more accessible for everyone.
+As so many of us have shifted our professional communications online, we suggest 3 ways to make video conferencing more accessible for everyone.

 It’s fair to say that, for many of us, the shift to digital working has proved challenging.
 Adapting to a new way of working is never easy, not least having to deal with a pandemic at the same time.

-But as we get used to attending daily Skype meetings, participating in Zoom webinars and chatting with colleagues on Google Hangouts, we need to ensure that we’re making our conversations as accessible as possible.
+But as we’re now used to attending daily Skype meetings, participating in Zoom webinars and chatting with colleagues on Google Hangouts, we need to ensure that we’re making our conversations as accessible as possible.

 When we think about accessibility, we rightly tend to think about accessibility for those who are blind, visually impaired, deaf and hard of hearing.
 This is, of course, absolutely essential to address.